snipes1111/AppStoreJSONApis/README.md

 # AppStoreJSONApis
 Welcome to the AppStoreJSONApis project!
-This app replicates the classic App Store interface with experimental features, primarily utilizing UIKit instruments for iOS app development.
+This app replicates the classic App Store interface with experimental features, primarily utilizing UIKit instruments which one additional screen designed with SwiftUI.

 Main Features

-* UIKit Dominance: Most view controllers use UIKit.
-One screen is based on SwiftUI for technology exploration.
 * Data Fetching: Data retrieval with URLSession (+ generics).
-Interface Design: Recreated using UICollectionView and UITableView.
+* Interface Design: Recreated using UICollectionView and UITableView.

 App Sections